cds-snc/notification-api/tests/README.md

 # Running a Subset of Tests Using Containers

-You can run specific test directories or files rather than the entire suite as follows.
+You can run specific test directories, files, or individual tests rather than the entire suite as follows.
 These instructions assume that you have previously run the docker-compose command to start the local ecosystem and, therefore, that all migrations have been applied to the database and the default container network, ci_default, exists.

 ## Setting Environment Variables